machuangtao/KGs-Survey/README.md

 # KGs-Survey
 This is a repository of KGs survey paper, which will be updated periodically.
-Last update: 8 April,2022
+Last update: 8 April,202 The Chinese Lanague KGs survey paper are avaliable at [中文论文] (https://github.com/machuangtao/KGs-Survey/blob/main/zh-CN.md).

 [![CC BY 4.0][cc-by-shield]][cc-by]